-Sprott Asset Management LP is the investment manager to the Sprott Physical Bullion Trusts (the "Trusts").
-Important information about the Trusts, including the investment objectives and strategies, purchase options, applicable management fees, and expenses, is contained in the prospectus.
-Please read the prospectus carefully before investing.
-You will usually pay brokerage fees to your dealer if you purchase or sell units of the Trust on the Toronto Stock Exchange ("TSX") or the New York Stock Exchange ("NYSE").
-If the units are purchased or sold on the TSX or the NYSE, investors may pay more than the current net asset value when buying units or shares of the Trust and may receive less than the current net asset value when selling them.
+You will usually pay brokerage fees to your dealer if you purchase or sell units of the Trusts on the Toronto Stock Exchange ("TSX") or the New York Stock Exchange ("NYSE").
+If the units are purchased or sold on the TSX or the NYSE, investors may pay more than the current net asset value when buying units of the Trusts and may receive less than the current net asset value when selling them.
 Investment funds are not guaranteed, their values change frequently and past performance may not be repeated.
-This communication does not constitute an offer to sell or solicitation to purchase securities of the Trusts.
+The information contained herein does not constitute an offer or solicitation to anyone in the United States or in any other jurisdiction in which such an offer or solicitation is not authorized.
+The Trusts are not insured by the Canada Deposit Insurance Corporation or any other government deposit insurer.